kolhesamiksha/Hybrid-Search-RAG/README.md

 # Hybrid-Search-RAG-Chatbot

-An AI Assistant to help you solve Any Queries Regarding AI.

 ## About

-This Application is builted using  the RAG
+This Application is builted using Advance RAG Techniques.
+Trained over 2k websites scraped under the domain website

 ![advance-rag-workflow](https://github.com/user-attachments/assets/f66d9c12-5356-4b48-8a2e-1a4551181f57)